Frequently Asked Questions

 To learn more about what goes into how therapists set fees click here.

-To learn more about why some therapists don’t take insurance click here.
+To learn more about why some therapists don’t always take insurance click here.

 • When you submit the contact form, I get an email sent to me with all the information you provided and I will respond to the email to figure a time for us to meet for a consultation.